-Concussion & Traumatic Brain Injury
+Concussion & Traumatic Brain Injuries

-Symptoms—emotional, physical and cognitive—may include headache, dizziness, memory loss and personality changes.
+Symptoms—emotional, physical and cognitive—may include headache, dizziness, memory loss, and personality changes.
 They can be short-lived or last for months or even years without resolving.

-The use of Hyperbaric Oxygen Therapy to treat concussions and traumatic brain injuries in patients aims to relieve symptoms and accelerate recovery by promoting damaged tissue repair and angiogenesis, or blood vessel growth.
+The use of Hyperbaric Oxygen Therapy (HBOT) to treat concussions and traumatic brain injuries in patients aims to relieve symptoms and accelerate recovery by promoting damaged tissue repair and angiogenesis, or blood vessel growth.

 - Reduces pain